-If you believe you have been exposed to asbestos at work, in your community or at home, you should contact a doctor immediately.
-Regardless of whether you are experiencing symptoms, you should see a doctor and inform him or her of your exposure history.
+If you believe you have been exposed to asbestos at work, in your community, or at home, you should contact a doctor immediately.
+Regardless of whether you are experiencing symptoms, you should see a doctor and inform them of your exposure history.
 Symptoms of mesothelioma and other asbestos-induced illnesses may not appear for decades.
 When, and if, symptoms do develop, they usually include:

 - Breathlessness or shortness of breath

 - A cough that won't go away

 - Wheezing or hoarseness

 - Trouble swallowing

 - Swelling of the neck or face

 - Weight loss